ParallelMaths/parallel/pages/8-19-countdown-levitating-water.md

 ---

 The numbers 2, 3 and 5 are themselves prime numbers so they occur in this list.
 Also 1 is the units digit of the prime number 11 (and also 31, 41 and many more).
 However, a number with units digit 4 is an even number greater than 2 and so is not prime.
 Thus, there are 4 numbers in the list, namely 1, 2, 3 and 5 which are the units digits of at least one prime number.
-Therefore the solution is D.
+Therefore the answer is 4.
 :::

 ::: problem id=2_2 marks=2